jarmo/candalf/README.md

 book script and no spells are cast after the failing one.

-* When casting of a spell fails then pay close attention at what step did it fail because all previously executed commands will be executed again.
+* When casting of a spell fails then pay close attention at what step did it fail because all previously executed commands will be executed again on retry.

 * Make sure that if you need to change any already cast spell scripts then pay extra attention to any commands which should not be executed ever more than